 It is cool to stand apart of the crowd and be different but when it comes to party its not that good of an idea instead follow the dress code so you don’t make a fool of yourself by dressing completely different than everyone else.

-In case your school or college does not specify any dress code then you should communicate with your friends and decide what you are all going to wear if you don’t do this you will end up wearing a kurta when everyone else will be wearing a suit then no matter how well you are dressed you will look stupid.
+In case your school or college does not specify any dress code then you should communicate with your friends and decide what they are going to wear if you don’t do this you will end up wearing a kurta when everyone else will be wearing a suit then no matter how well you are dressed you will look stupid.

 Now, this doesn’t mean that you can’t do anything to stand apart and be the showstopper on your farewell, there are many small things you can do to look way sexier than all your peers but first, make sure you dress according to the dress code.

 Once you have the dress code figured out its time to choose what to wear and that’s where all the confusion begins.

 Now to make things a bit easier let me get one thing out of your way- casual clothing.
 A farewell is an extremely formal event and there is no way I will advise you to go to a formal event dressed casually, this means you cant wear your t-shirts, flannels, jeans, or fancy jackets.

 Now some of you might be thinking of wearing sneakers with a suit but in my opinion, it is not a good idea.
 This combo looks good, no doubt but I don’t think its good for a formal event like a farewell and in addition to that, I think its really difficult to pull off this look especially for teenagers.

 I always advise young men to build on from basics, first master the basics of fashion like a suit and other pieces of classic clothing, and then you can start experimenting with trends.
 So I would advise you to skip casual clothing on your farewell and stick to formal outfits.